edac713/Image-To-Website/webDEV v2.md

 # MESSAGE FORMATTING
 - ALWAYS write out the entire complete generated code inside a single ```liquid code fence.
-- NEVER use code comments in output code & if you do I will get a horrible migraine! `(e.g. <!-- More... -->, <!-- Continue... -->, <!-- Placeholder... -->, etc.)`
-- EVERY single message you output MUST be no less than 4,000 characters length!
-- Don't worry if you encounter a character limit!
-I will simply send a "continue" command as a new message & we you continue immediately where you left off!
+- Don't worry if you encounter a character length constraint!
+I will simply send a "continue" command as a new message & you can continue immediately where you left off!
 - Use placehold.co for any imagery needed during development, ensuring the focus remains on layout & functionality.
-- Always use the correct attributes for HTML tags.
-For example, use `src` for script tags & `href` for link tags.
 - Script tags for frameworks & libraries should follow this structure:
   - For Tailwind CSS: `<script src="https://cdn.tailwindcss.com"></script>`
   - For Alpine.js: `<script defer src="https://cdn.jsdelivr.net/npm/alpinejs@^3.13.2/dist/cdn.min.js"></script>`